tguild/vehicle_signal_specification/CONTRIBUTING.md

 1. Create a personal or company fork of the [VSS repository](https://github.com/COVESA/vehicle_signal_specification) and/or [VSS-Tools repository](https://github.com/COVESA/vss-tools).
 2. Clone the forked repository into your local development environment.
+3. Set up your local development environment, see [BUILD.md](BUILD.md) for some guidance.
-3. Create a local branch based on the VSS master branch to use for the proposed changes.
+4. Create a local branch based on the VSS master branch to use for the proposed changes.
-4. Introduce the wanted changes or extensions in your local development environment, see guidelines below.
+5. Introduce the wanted changes or extensions in your local development environment, see guidelines below.
    If you want change/extend VSS-signals, it is the *.vspec files in the [spec](https://github.com/COVESA/vehicle_signal_specification/tree/master/spec) folder that needs to be updated.
-5. Run "make travis_targets" to verify that the changes are syntactically correct and does not introduce any side effects.
-   This will verify that tools and test-cases in vss-tools repository accepts the changes.
+6. Verify that your changes fulfil VSS Continuous Integration requirements, see [BUILD.md](BUILD.md) for some guidance.
-6. Create a commit and upload to your own fork.
+7. Create a commit and upload to your own fork.
-7. In the GitHub UI create a Pull Request from your fork to the master branch of [the VSS repository](https://github.com/COVESA/vehicle_signal_specification).
+8. In the GitHub UI create a Pull Request from your fork to the master branch of [the VSS repository](https://github.com/COVESA/vehicle_signal_specification).
-8. Validate that automatic build checks for the PR succeed.
+9. Validate that automatic build checks for the PR succeed.

 ## Handling of the created Pull Request